 Note: The information presented here is an abbreviated version of our formal General Information for Tours to Ethiopia.
 Its purpose is solely to give readers a sense of what might be involved if they take this tour.
 Although we do our best to make sure that what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.

 ENTERING ETHIOPIA: United States citizens will need a passport valid for six months after you leave Ethiopia and a tourist visa.
 These can be obtained from the Ethiopian Embassy in Washington, D.C., or the Ethiopian Consulate in New York.
-Visas can also be obtained through CIBT.
+Also, visa services such as CIBT can take care of your needs quickly and efficiently.
 It is possible to obtain a visa on arrival at Bole International Airport; the process does not normally take very long, and may be less expensive.
 You will receive details on applying for a visa when the final tour invoice is issued.

 HEALTH: It is essential that you contact your own physician for the latest information on the regions you will be visiting.